dechamps/FlexASIO/BACKENDS.md

   processing on audio data.
 Specifically:
   - *Sample rate conversion:* some backends will accept any sample rate and then convert to whatever sample rate Windows is configured to use.
+  - *Sample type conversion:* some backends will accept any sample type (16-bit integer, 32-bit float, etc.) and then convert to whatever sample type Windows is configured to use.
-  - *Downmixing:* likewise, some backends will accept any channel count and then downmix (or maybe even upmix) to whatever channel count Windows is configured to use.
+  - *Downmixing:* some backends will accept any channel count and then downmix (or maybe even upmix) to whatever channel count Windows is configured to use.
   - *Mixing:* if the backend is not exclusive (see above), audio might be mixed with the streams from other applications.
   - *APOs:* Hardware audio drivers can come bundled with so-called [Audio